 \subsection{Gauge-covariant decomposition}

-To investigate gauge-independently the phase structure of the gauge-scalar model, we introduce the lattice version \cite{Exactdecomp09,CFNdccomp07} of change of variables based on the idea of the \textit{gauge-covariant decompostion of the gauge field}, so called the CDGSFN decomposition \cite{Cho80,Duan-Ge79,Shabanov99,FN98}.
+To investigate gauge independently the phase structure of the gauge-scalar model, we introduce the lattice version \cite{Exactdecomp09,CFNdccomp07} of change of variables based on the idea of the \textit{gauge-covariant decomposition of the gauge field}, so called the CDGSFN decomposition \cite{Cho80,Duan-Ge79,Shabanov99,FN98}.
 For a review, see \cite{KKSS15}.